 works whose projects have traversed diverse social topics including space travel,

 nuclear weaponry, mortality, mental illness, and the American Dream.
 He has been recognized

-Dr. Gullings joined the faculty of The University of Texas at Tyler in 2011, where he is currently an associate professor committed to improving and increasing access to undergraduate instruction in music theory and composition nationally.
-Chief among these efforts is his development of Open Educational Resources for Undergraduate Music Theory, a free and editable collection of over 100 assignments, projects, and other materials for the lower-division Music Theory sequence, published by the Journal of Music Theory Pedagogy.
+Dr. Gullings joined the faculty of The University of Texas at Tyler in 2011, where he is currently Director of the School of Performing Arts and Associate Professor of Music.
+He is a co-author of a forthcoming revision of opemusictheory.com, a free, online music theory textbook website.
+His collection of over 100 theory assignments, Open Educational Resources for Undergraduate Music Theory, is published by the Journal of Music Theory Pedagogy.

 Dr. Gullings completed his D.M.A. in Composition at The Catholic University of America, where he was also the first recipient of their unique Stage Music Emphasis master’s degree.
 He holds a B.M. in Theory/Composition from Concordia College in Moorhead, MN.
 He enjoys running, homebrewing, playing Nintendo, and spending time with his wife Terra and their dogs Ollie and Buddy.
 Learn more at www.kylegullings.com.